TENET-RCCPII/identity-2019/A-Z_of_CarpentryConnect-Johannesburg2018.md

 * 18:00 - late  (Dinner at the hotel for participants reserved in the hotel under Dinner, Bed & Breakfast arrangement - please refer to your conference confirmation letter to confirm whether you are eligible)

 Refreshment breaks will be held jointly for all participants of the event to provide opportunity to network accross the workshops.

+#### Community

+During the workshops you'll have loads of opportunities to meet instructors and helpers who've been part of the Carpentry Community for various amounts of times.
+Please ensure you take the opportunity to meet them, ask about their experiences, learn about the initiatives, and see how you and your institutions can benefit from becoming part of this solutions-driven community of practice around computational and digital skills and teaching.

 ### D: Diversity, Data Carpentry